 Montclair Cooking Academy

 With an emphasis on enriching junior chefs with basic culinary skills, classes cover food safety, food science, math, and social skills.
-Every month, they have a series of after-school cooking classes that explore different types of cooking with one general theme (March is baking).
+Every month, they have a series of after-school cooking classes that explore different types of cooking as well as summer camps with themes like Street Food of the World, Knife Skills, and British Bake Show Stopper.
 And if you’re wowed by what the kids cook, check out the adult sip and cook series (date night, anyone?).

 550 Valley Road